Lethargian/Semantha-Data-Journo-Final-Project/README.md

     * It could also be because of the paving work being done by the City.
 2. What percentage of service requests have been addressed?
 What percentage of service requests remain open?
    * A: 68% of all request have been closed.
 14% remain open.
+3. What have these percentages been over the last 3 years (since the pandemic started)?
+   * A: 2020 is similar to the overal ratio, with 13% open and 68% closed
+   * 2021 = 30% open and 56% closed
+   * 2022 = 60% open and 19% closed
-3. Where are the locations with the most service requests?
+4. Where are the locations with the most service requests?
-4. Q4
-5. Q5
+5. Have the most problematic locations been addressed by the city?

 ## Q1 - What year had the most services requests?
 Has the number of service requests increased or decreased?